Eight people died, including the skipper, when the Easy Rider

 matters (she was listed as responsible for safety procedures in the

-Safe Ship Management Policy and Operations Manual
+Safe Ship Management Policy and Operations Manual and had taken

-all compliance paperwork).
+practical responsibility for all compliance paperwork).

 This case illustrates the trend towards imposing greater